joergen7/lib_dp/README.md

     Dp = lib_dp:new( global ).

-Now, we compile the Dynamic Programming score table from the two strings `A' and `B':
+Now, we compile the Dynamic Programming score table from the two strings `A` and `B`:

     Tbl = Dp:scoretbl( A, B ).